This guide will walk you through how to set up the Vercel for GitLab integration for your projects.

 Each commit will result in a unique URL just like the above.

-Merge requests are a way to submit changes to a project without pushing directly to the default branch.
+Merge requests are a way to submit changes to a project without pushing directly to the Production Branch.
 This comes in handy when you're working on a feature that is either in progress or needs a review before being launched into production.

 There are multiple ways to create a merge request, however, to test, create a merge request by editing the